goshiphq/goship-cms/content/blog/what-is-freight-insurance.md

 Carriers can pay you the refund when the cargo is destructed due to their fault.
 To receive the maximum amount of **carrier’s coverage liability**, you have to prove your goods were packed properly and undamaged at the pick-up.
 Under the circumstances like bad weather conditions and natural disasters, the carrier is not completely liable for your freight.

 With the insurance, you are safe no matter what happens to your freight.
 You also won’t have to prove the incident was the carrier’s fault.
 If your goods are shipped via freight insurance, you don't need to wait until your claim is processed or stress out about whether you will get a refund or not.
 Compared to liability coverage, **freight insurance** offers much more comfort for the shipper and lets you receive a refund faster.
 Typically, claims are paid within 30 days instead of several months.
 In the long run, getting freight insurance is a cost-effective solution.
+In addition, insurance agents will manage the paperwork for you.

 ## **In which case should I get freight insurance?**